UWCNuclear/UbuntuSetUp/README.md

 Or compile the file attached to this repo :-)

-**Step 4.** After compiling has been completed, a file called gremlin will have been created.
+**Step 4.** After compiling has been completed, a file called "gremlin" will have been created.
 This can be executed using the following command:

        ./gremlin

 A prompt will appear asking for details to be placed into the prompt.
-If this appears then gremlin is working perfectly.
+If this appears, then GREMLIN is working perfectly.